 Yes, you heard that right!
 You do not need to use Notes App to scan your documents and save them as PDF on your iPhone running on iOS 13.
 Instead, the new feature which is in the Files App itself does the job for you!
 So today, I am going to show you how to scan a document with Files App in iOS 13 on your iPhone or iPad.

-How to Scan Documents Directly to Files app on iPhone or iPad in iOS 13
+How to Scan Documents Directly to Files App on iPhone or iPad

 In a busy life, you often misplace your documents and sometimes you even forget them to carry when you need the most.
 To ensure all your documents are stored on your iPhone as a PDF file, follow the below procedure.
 Here we go!